Quantitative Transversal Theorems in the Plane: Introduction

-\begin{theorem} Let $A_1,\cdots, A_n$ be a finite, ordered family of disjoint, compact, convex sets in the plane colored red, green and blue.
-If any choice of differently colored $A_i$, $A_j$, and $A_k$ with $i<j<k$ have an $(f,\alpha)$-transversal line consistent with the order $i<j<k$, then there is a color such that there is an $(f,\alpha)$-transversal to all the convex sets of that color. \end{theorem}
+\begin{theorem} Let $\mathcal{F}$ be a finite family of compact, convex sets in the plane, where each set is colored red, green, or blue, with a colorful $(f,\alpha)$-consistent ordering.
+Then, there exists a color with an $(f,\alpha)$-transversal to all the sets of that color. \end{theorem}